eliainnocenti/SimulatedAnnealing_TSP/README.md

-# Simulated Annealing and the TSP
+# Simulated Annealing and TSP

 Project for Artificial Intelligence @ Unifi - Simulated Annealing Algorithm implementation and application in the case of the Travelling Salesman Problem.